mvolkmann/blog/src/dart.md

   }
 ```

+The create an object from a class, call one of its constructors
+in the same was as calling a function, without a `new` keyword.

 Constructors can initialize properties before their body runs.
 For example, the following is an alternate way
 to write the previous named constructor.